AvayaExperiencePlatform/chat-sdk-js/README.md

 ## Reference Application

+### :warning: Disclaimer
+The reference applications are provided as a sample for the purpose of reference only and should NOT be used in production.
-To help you get started with integrating Chat into your Avaya Experience Platform™ tenant, a reference application is available under the [reference-applications/](./reference-applications) folder.

-Read the [README](reference-applications/README.md) to know more.
+To help you get started with integrating Chat into your Avaya Experience Platform™ tenant, a sample reference application is available under the [reference-applications/](./reference-applications) folder.
+Read the [README file](reference-applications/README.md)to know more.